 It can be difficult to plan for the future for a child, grandchild, sibling, or other loved one who is on the autism spectrum or is not neurotypical.
 You may be functioning as de facto DIY caregiver, hyper-focused on the immediate present to deal with day-to-day issues and avoid or handle crises and flare-ups.
 It also can be difficult to predict what might be necessary or helpful in the future, since the impact of ASD can change over time, and the range of needs and challenges vary widely.

-In honor of Autism Awareness Month, we share two key takeaways for caregivers and loved ones of individuals on the spectrum.
+We share two key takeaways for caregivers and loved ones of individuals on the spectrum.

 Build your team and your plan early